niroshansiva/niroshansiva.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Food Scientist, currenlty a postdoctoral scholar in Anderson Lab, The Pennsylvania State University, working of the "Food Resilience" project.
-My research interests include converting inedible plant biomass to edible foods, novel food development to provide balance nutrients, and food processing.
-Currnelty, I am devloping single-cell foods rich in protien and fat from inedible plant biomass.
+I’m a Food Scientist and currently a Postdoctoral Scholar in the Anderson Lab at The Pennsylvania State University, where I work on the “Food Resilience” project.
+My research focuses on converting inedible plant biomass into edible, nutrient-rich food ingredients—particularly single-cell foods high in protein and fat.
+I’m passionate about sustainable food systems, novel food development, and nutrient optimization through innovative processing technologies.
+I’m also a husband, father, brother, and son—with a camera in one hand and a song often in my head.
+Science is my work, but curiosity is my way of life.